yhoogstrate/flaimapper/README.md

 	flaimapper --help

-If FlaiMapper givers errors, warnings or doesn't install, please don't hazitate and either submit the bug or send a fix to the GitHub repository at the following url: <A HREF='https://github.com/yhoogstrate/flaimapper' TARGET='_new'>https://github.com/yhoogstrate/flaimapper</A>
+If FlaiMapper givers errors, warnings or does not install, please do not hazitate and either submit the bug or send a fix to the GitHub repository at the following url: <A HREF='https://github.com/yhoogstrate/flaimapper' TARGET='_new'>https://github.com/yhoogstrate/flaimapper</A>

 Otherwise: congratulations, you have just installed FlaiMapper!